peterhinch/micropython-async/README.md

-# Use of MicroPython uasyncio library
+# 1. The MicroPython uasyncio library

 This GitHub repository consists of the following parts:
  * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous